Visas and immigration

 Au pair visa

-If you are interested in living with an Austrian family and receiving a small weekly allowance in exchange for taking care of their children, you might consider being an au pair.
+Those planning to live with an Austrian family and receive a small weekly allowance in exchange for taking care of their children might consider being an au pair.
 In fact, this is so common that there is even a special residence permit for it, called Special Cases of Paid Employment.

 Permanent residence permits in Austria